catamphetamine/anychan/CORS-PROXY-AWS-NGINX.md

 * Check the dummy "ACME challenge" response for AWS domain name: `curl -L http://YOUR-INSTANCE-SUBNAME.YOUR-REGION.compute.amazonaws.com
 /.well-known/acme-challenge/example.html`

 * If it says "Success" then the "ACME challenge" has been set up correctly.
-Now check the non-AWS domain name you've created on `dot.tk` or some other free DNS service.

-* Check the dummy "ACME challenge" response for non-AWS domain name: `curl -L http://YOUR-NON-AWS-DOMAIN-NAME-HERE/.well-known/acme-challenge/example.html`
+Now check the non-AWS domain name you've created on `dot.tk` or some other free DNS service — check the dummy "ACME challenge" response for non-AWS domain name: `curl -L http://YOUR-NON-AWS-DOMAIN-NAME-HERE/.well-known/acme-challenge/example.html`

 * If it says "Success" then remove the dummy "ACME challenge" response file (`certbot` will create its own): `sudo rm /var/www/html/.well-known/acme-challenge/example.html`